Master of Arts (MA) in

 - BER 660 Evaluation I: Theory and Practice

 - BEP 561 Social and Cultural Basis of Behavior

 - BEP 550 Life Span Development

 Students complete a capstone project during their final semester in lieu of a comprehensive examination.

-* Beginning in Fall 2023, BER 500 has been renumbered to BER 555.
+* Beginning in Fall 2023, BER 555 will substitute BER 500.
 Please see your faculty advisor for more information.

 Admission to the MA program requires the following:

 - Undergraduate GPA of 3.0 or a 3.0 average for the last 60 semester hours in a degree program, or a 3.0 or higher in a completed graduate degree program

 A completed application package includes unofficial transcripts from all institutions attended, three letters of recommendation, a statement of purpose, and a Graduate School application.